Lord-of-the-Network-Rings/All-about-Networking-and-Understanding-with-Rinku/README.md

 Our challange is to making some powerful resistor, switching circuitry in a very tinny place.
 I mean, making a IC ir Circuit syatem As Tinny as We Can.
 And we are continuously make it inside in very very little place like - nano centimetres space.

 	$ = / ≠ .  $

-Or In public language_  i can say, a tinny chip in a mobile_cercuit_board at a very short space. which is resistend from short_cercuit proof with wires (tinny cables) during Power Circulation.
+Or In public language_  i can say, a tinny chip in a mobile_cercuit_board at a very short space. which is resistend from short_cercuit proof with wires (tinny cables) during Power Circulation from power Supply.
-All though we have now PCI board like technology which is also Amezing and There is still a lot-lot-lot to discover yet.
+All though we have now PCI board like technology which is also Amezing and There is still a lot-lot-lot to discover yet .

 	$ " Alas !
-It is nothing if u dont know everything @_@  🤪 " . $
+It is nothing for us ; if we dont know everything @_@  🤪 " . $

 But making things tinny is not enough till untill infinity which is not discovered yet (+)(-) = (-)  [Don't fall in Paradox] ........